StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `image` — Image to use for the button, this will be used regardless of the toggle value.
   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
+- `static bool UI.Toggle(string text, Boolean& value, Sprite image, Color imageTint, UIBtnLayout imageLayout)` — A toggleable button!
+A button will expand to fit the text provided to it, vertically and horizontally.
+Text is re-used as the id.
+Will return true any time the toggle value changes, NOT the toggle value itself!
+  - `text` — Text to display on the Toggle and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `value` — The current state of the toggle button!
+True means it's toggled on, and false means it's toggled off.
+  - `image` — Image to use for the button, this will be used regardless of the toggle value.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
 - `static bool UI.Toggle(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, UIBtnLayout imageLayout)` — A toggleable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
 Will return true any time the toggle value changes, NOT the toggle value itself!
   - `text` — Text to display on the Toggle and id for tracking element state.
 MUST be unique within current hierarchy.
   - `value` — The current state of the toggle button!
 True means it's toggled on, and false means it's toggled off.